 Museum of London

-We were initially commissioned to create a new performance for groups from special schools, but ended up entirely re-evaluating how we work with all young people regardless of disability – becoming much more multi-sensory in our approach.
+We were initially commissioned by MoL12 years ago to create a new performance for groups from special schools, but ended up entirely re-evaluating how we work with all young people regardless of disability – becoming much more multi-sensory in our approach.

 We began by taking part in an evaluation of how drama and theatre was used with young people from special schools and the how our new session would be developed in response to this.
 There were very successful storytelling sessions happening already by storytellers who were able to be flexible to the needs of the group.
 There were some theatre based sessions which had originally been devised for mainstream groups, (monologues by historical characters) but the success of these depended on the abilities of the group.
 For groups with more complex needs, if we wanted to use drama, a new approach was needed.
 We started off thinking about these groups but in fact the multi-sensory, participatory approach we developed is accessible to all and flexible enough to be extended for more able groups.